Sweden Points of Interest: What to See and Places to Visit in Sweden

 One of Europe’s longest bridge is also found in Kalmar.
 The 6-kilometer bridge connected Kalmar and Oland, a Baltic island which is also a favorite summer getaway.

-Ystad is a charming Sweden city located on the south coast of the country.
-Ystad medieval city center along with its beautiful nature setting gives this romantic atmosphere that will bring you to the past.
-Klostret i Ystad is one of the most well-known landmark in Ystad.
+If you’re wondering where to go in Sweden, Ystad is a charming city located on the south coast of the country.
+Ystad medieval city center along with its beautiful natural setting gives this romantic atmosphere that will bring you to the past.
+Klostret i Ystad is one of the most well-known landmarks in Ystad.
 It is a Franciscan monastery that has been established for centuries.
-This place also serves as a museum.
-Not far from the monastery, you will find St. Mary’s Church which is distinguished for its silver collection and night watchman horn.
+This place also serves as a museum and not far from the monastery, you will find St. Mary’s Church which is distinguished by its silver collection and night watchman horn.

-The second largest city in Sweden, Gothenburg should be put in your places to visit in Sweden list.
+The second largest city in this gorgeous Scandinavian country, Gothenburg should be put in your places to visit in Sweden list.
 There is an international airport here, so you can take a direct flight to the city from other countries.

 This important seaport town will remind you of the Netherlands because of its Dutch-style canals.
 Trees covering the boulevards of Gothenburg make strolling around the city is very enjoyable.

 If you visit Gothenburg in the summer, you have to make a stop at Liseberg, a famous amusement park in the city.
 Not only famous for its exciting rides, the park is also the venue for many interesting events.
 You will also enjoy sitting in its landscaped sculpture garden.